Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 \subsection{Proof of Theorem \ref{thm:main1}}

-\begin{proof} Given a compact real projective $3$-manifold $M$ with empty or convex boundary, if $M$ has a compressible component of a two-faced totally geodesic submanifold of type I, then $M$ is an affine Hopf manifold by Theorem \ref{thm:tfaced}.
+\begin{proof} Given a connected compact real projective $3$-manifold $M$ with empty or convex boundary, if $M$ has a non-$\pi_{1}$-injective component of the two-faced totally geodesic submanifold of type I, then $M$ is an affine Hopf manifold by Theorem \ref{thm:tfaced}.

 Now suppose that $M$ is not an affine Hopf manifold.
-We \hyperlink{term-spl}{split along} the union of all two-faced totally geodesic submanifolds of type I now to obtain $M^s$.
-Theorem \ref{thm:caffI} imply the result.
+We \hyperlink{term-spl}{split along} the two-faced totally geodesic submanifolds of type I now to obtain $M^s$.
+Theorem \ref{thm:caffI} implies the result.

-To complete, we repeat the above argument for two-faced totally geodesic submanifolds of type II and Theorem \ref{thm:caffII}. \end{proof}
+To complete, we repeat the above argument for the two-faced totally geodesic submanifold of type II, and Theorem \ref{thm:caffII} implies the result. \end{proof}